10 Surprising Ballet Statistics You Need to Know

 Ballet has a substantial economic impact, with the global market projected to reach $4 billion by 2024.
 The broader dance industry, which includes ballet, is valued at approximately $123.7 billion and provides more than 2.9 million jobs globally.

 Dance studios and schools are crucial to this economic contribution, employing over 1.5 million dance instructors worldwide.
-Productions like The Nutcracker are essential for ballet companies in the U.S., drawing large audiences and generating substantial revenue.
+Productions like The Nutcracker are essential for ballet companies in the US, drawing large audiences and generating substantial revenue.

 Famous Ballet Institutions